Wild Weasel: Motto and traditions

 The unofficial motto of the Wild Weasel crews is YGBSM: "You Gotta Be Shittin' Me".
 This appears prominently on the logo patch of some squadrons.
 As the story goes, this was the response of Jack Donovan, a former B-52 EWO (Electronic Warfare Officer):

 This was the natural response of an educated man, a veteran EWO on B-52s and the like, upon learning that he was to fly back seat to a self-absorbed fighter pilot while acting as flypaper for enemy SAMs.Dinner speech by Joe Shriber (held at the 27 April 2000 event of the Golden Gate Wing.
 Accessed 26 January 2009.)

+According to Dan Hampton in his memoir, Viper Pilot: A Memoir of Air Combat, Jack Donovan said:

-His exact words were: "I'm gonna fly with you, and we're gonna shoot a SAM site before it shoots us?
-You gotta be shittin' me!"
+"You want me to fly in the back of a tiny little jet with a crazy fighter pilot who thinks he's invincible, home in on a SAM site in North Vietnam, and shoot it before it shoots me?
+You've gotta be shittin' me!"

 The motto "First in, Last out" was also used.

 The "WW" tailcode of the 35th Tactical Fighter Wing and the 37th Tactical Fighter Wing derives from their Wild Weasel heritage.